chadnpc/cliHelper.logger/docs/Readme.md

   try {
     $logger = [Logger]::new()
     $logger.LogType = [CustomEntry]
-    $logger.Info("Logging event with custom entry type.")
+    $logger.LogInfoLine("Logging event with custom entry type.")
-    $logger.Info("By default, If no LogAppender is added, Logs will only show in the console (like this).")
+    $logger.LogInfoLine("By default, If no LogAppender is added, Logs will only show in the console (like this).")
   } finally {
     $logger.Dispose()
   }
-  $logger.Info("Trying to log something else...")
+  $logger.LogInfoLine("Trying to log something else...")
   # this should throw an error:
   # OperationStopped: Cannot access a disposed object.
   # Object name: 'ConsoleAppender is already disposed'.